 - Take special consideration into how you word your messages, prioritizing brevity and clarity.

 - Make sure you make yourself clear to everyone.
-If your team is international, refrain from the use of idioms or regional turns of phrase that can be misinterpreted or get lost in translation.
+If your team is international, refrain from the use of idioms or regional turns of phrases that can be misinterpreted or get lost in translation.

-- Encourage your team members to ask questions if there’s an instruction, process, message or anything that’s causing any confusion.
+- Encourage your team members to ask questions if there’s an instruction, process, message, or anything that’s causing any confusion.

 2. Move your collaboration to the cloud